 In case you didn’t already know, plugins are small third-party software applications that you can install and active on your WordPress site to extend its functionality.

 There were 35 critical vulnerabilities found in WordPress plugins in 2021.
 Worryingly, two of these were in plugins that had over 1 million installations: All in One SEO and WP Fastest Cache.

-The good news is that both of the above vulnerabilities were promptly patched by the plugin developers.
+The good news is that the plugin developers promptly patched both of the above vulnerabilities.
 However, 29% of the total number of WordPress plugins found to have critical vulnerabilities didn’t receive a patch.

 What are the most vulnerable WordPress plugins?

 Contact Form 7 was the most commonly-identified vulnerable WordPress plugin.
 It was found in 36.3% of all infected websites at the point of infection.

 However, it’s important to point out that this doesn’t necessarily mean Contact Form 7 was the attack vector that the hackers exploited in these instances, only that it contributed to the overall insecure environment.

 TimThumb was the second most commonly-identified vulnerable WordPress plugin at the point of infection and was found in 8.2% of all infected websites.
 This is especially surprising given that the TimThumb vulnerability is over a decade old.